Your brand says a lot about you.

 At this level, you are addressing your buyer personas’ questions, concerns, pain points, and needs.

-With a meaningful brand purpose, you are also redirecting your conception of buyers to customers and forming a tighter bond.
+With a meaningful brand purpose, you are also re-establishing your relationship with your customers and forming a tighter bond.

 Increases Brand Loyalty